riownd/readme-wendb/README.md

 - 👋 Hi, I’m Wendy Badriono
-- 🧐 I’m interested in Business and Technology
+- 🧐 I’m interested in Business and Technology - Information System
 - 🚀 I’m currently loading..
 - 📫 How to reach me wen.dbsql@gmail.com
 <!---
 Thank you for reading
 --->